carafelix/calculator/README.md

 - If a result is active on memory, you can work with that result if applying any other operator, if any other number is press, previous result is cleared out.
 - π button
 - Add, Substract, Multiply, Divide, Factor, and Modulo operations.
+- Best ding for backspace limit reached, in existance